davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Output format text
 ------------------
+Selects whether output for the :guilabel:`text` format is generated.
+See :doc:`output-formats`.
 For this output format, output from multiple repositories is always merged as if coming from a single repository.

-Format
-  Selects the formats for which  output is generated: :guilabel:`text` *default*, :guilabel:`html`, :guilabel:`htmlembedded`, :guilabel:`json`,
-  :guilabel:`xml`.
-See :doc:`output-formats`.

 Extensions list
-  List all the file extensions available in the current branch of the repository.
+  Output a list of file extensions used in the current branch of the repository.

 .. _general_config: